Action on Depression is here to help and support you, family, carers and others affected

 If you notice that you have been experiencing some of these symptoms for over two weeks, that they are persistent and are interfering your work, study or home life, and you do not have any identifiable reason for feeling this way it is a good idea to see your GP.

 Find out more about how depression affects your emotions, thoughts and behaviour and how depression can be treated.
-You can also take the self test on our sister website Look OK…Feel Crap? to get an idea if you have depression or investigate the support services available for depression on offer from Depression Alliance Scotland.
+You can also take our self test to get an idea if you have depression or investigate the support services available from Action on Depression.